Tap here to get 5 Secrets to Stress Free Dinners

 How to Make Creamy Potato Soup from Scratch

-1. Start by cooking some cut up bacon in a large stock pot.
-It will render it’s fat which is the first thing you need for your epic roux.
+Dice up your raw bacon and cook it in a large stock pot.
+It will render its fat which is the first thing you need for your epic roux.

-2. Next you want to sauté your veggies in the bacon fat until they are soft.
+Add the chopped vegetables to the pot and cook them in the bacon fat until they are soft.

 easy creamy potato soup being ladled out of a stock pot